kraison1/telehealth/README.md

 1. Go to `/chat` (redirects to login if not authenticated)
 2. Login with test credentials (e.g., `doctor1` / `password123`)
 3. View your chat rooms or create a new one
+4. **Search** - Use the search bar to filter topics by name or user
+5. **Click a topic** - Opens a small chat popup in bottom-right corner
+6. **Multiple chats** - Click more topics to open up to 3 chat windows
+7. **Minimize** - Click `-` button to collapse to avatar bubble
-4. Click "Join" to enter a chat room
+8. **Close** - Click `×` to close chat window
-5. Open another browser/incognito, login as different user, join same room
+9. Open another browser/incognito, login as different user, join same room
-6. Start chatting in real-time!
+10. Start chatting in real-time!

 ## Project Structure